vi-k/cancelable_future/README.md

-And in this case, the developer will have to be aware that the code may be interrupted not only at `await someFuture1`, `await someFuture2` or `await someFuture3`, but also at `await someOperation`.
+And in this case, the developer will have to be aware that the code may be interrupted not only at `await someFuture1`, `await someFuture2` or `await someFuture3`, but also at `await safeAsyncCodeWhereNoExceptionsAreExpected`.
 And then `resource1` will never be disposed, there will be a resource leak.
 This is a developer's mistake, but by the phrase `async cancelable` he signed a contract that he is responsible for his mistakes.
 But if the developer writes normal `async` code, he didn't sign up for this behavior - his code should definitely complete and `resource1` should be disposed of.

 Read about the issue of creating a cancelable future here:
 <https://github.com/dart-lang/sdk/issues/1806>